kalynkoz/messenger/README.md

   "sentAt": 1600030385
 }
 ```
-`sentAt` is an optional, long and if not included, sentAt = Time.now.epochSecond

 ## Running Locally :sparkles:
 This service runs in docker.
 If you do not have docker downloaded yet, please follow directions at: